 If you’re planning a home remodel or any type of DIY electrical rewiring project, contact Goudie Electric to get it done safely!

 Old Wiring: As we use more and more electricity in our daily lives, the risk for injury from electricity rises.
 Many of these risks come from older wiring that has never been replaced.
-This is especially true in the southern Maryland area—and the mid-Atlantic region as a whole—where older homes are prevalent.
+This is especially true in the Southern Maryland area—and the mid-Atlantic region as a whole—where older homes are prevalent.
 If your electrical system is more than 20 years old, then it’s time to get your whole house rewired.

 If you want to install any of the handy, modern electrical amenities your neighbors have—things like USB ports, iPod adapters, and digital stereo systems—an older electrical system isn’t going to work.
 Sure, it may pump out a reasonable amount of electricity for a little while, but circuits installed 20 years ago weren’t prepared to power all the modern gadgets of right now.
-You may blow a fuse, or blow a circuit, or damage your already-old wiring even further.
+You may blow a fuse, blow a circuit, or damage your already-old wiring even further.

 Frayed Wiring: A classic example of injury caused by DIY electrical wiring is when the DIYer runs into frayed wiring they didn’t know was there.
 Whenever there is frayed wiring, an arc—when sparks jump through the air from one wire to another—can occur, which is an extremely dangerous fire hazard.
 If you find any frayed wiring, call a Goudie electrician right away.

 Overlamping: Overlamping means a light fixture has a bulb with a higher wattage than the wiring in the fixture and beyond can handle.
-This happens a lot for when people DIY-install new light fixtures.
+This happens a lot when people DIY-install new light fixtures.
 The bulb’s heat can melt the sockets or insulation on the wiring itself.
 This is why you shouldn’t try to install new lighting fixtures by yourself.
 If the wiring isn’t up to par, you may do more damage that could lead to costly repair work.